panweihit/DropNeuron/README.md

     cd /usr/local/lib/python2.7/site-packages/tensorflow/contrib/layers/python/layers

-The other option is import 'regularizer' in the header of the file
+The other option is import 'regularizers' in the header of the file
 ```python
 from regularizers import *
 ```